bazurbat/spawn/README.md

-  -h|--help             Print this help message -r|--as-root          Use superuser inside the spawned root --user <name>         Assume <name> user inside the container --arch <arch>         Set architecture reported by uname(2) --bind-home <dir>     Bind the specified directory as user home directory --with-ssh-agent      Pass SSH_AUTH_SOCK variable and bind the socket --with-x11            Pass DISPLAY, XAUTHORITY and bind $xsock_dir --with-pulseaudio     Set PULSE_SERVER and pass Pulseaudio socket --umount-all          Release all mount points for the root directory --share-devices       Share devices with the host when chrooting --using-docker        Run command in a new Docker container --using-chroot        Change the root directory using chroot
+  -h|--help             Print this help message -r|--as-root          Use superuser inside the spawned root -n|--dry-run          Do not run any privileged commands - only print them --user <name>         Assume <name> user inside the container --arch <arch>         Set architecture reported by uname(2) --bind-home <dir>     Bind the specified directory as user home directory --with-ssh-agent      Pass SSH_AUTH_SOCK variable and bind the socket --with-x11            Pass DISPLAY, XAUTHORITY and bind $xsock_dir --with-pulseaudio     Set PULSE_SERVER and pass Pulseaudio socket --to-stderr           Redirect all container command output to stderr --share-devices       Share devices with the host --using-docker        Run command in a new Docker container --using-chroot        Change the root directory using chroot --cleanup             Release mounts and unlock the root directory

 SYNOPSIS: